It will be difficult to get a mortgage if you are in a Debt Management Plan. However there are some circumstances where it may be possible.

-Can I get a mortgage when in a Debt Management Plan?
+Is it possible to get a Mortgage during a Debt Management Plan?

 If you start a DMP you are agreeing to pay less than the contracted minimum monthly payments to your creditors.
 As a result they will normally issue a default notice against you.
 This default will be recorded on your credit file and make your credit rating worse.